Accessing Justice in Aboriginal Communities: Examining the TRC 2015 Report

 How many recommendations?

 There are 94 recommendations (“Calls to Action”) in total.
-They are arranged in 20 subheadings: child-welfare, education, language and culture, health, justice and equity for Aboriginal peoples in the legal system, church apologies and reconciliation, missing children and burial information, National Centre for Truth and Reconciliation, Commemoration and replacement of the Oath of Citizenship to include the observance of treaties with Aboriginal peoples as a part of those duties a new citizen will fulfill (Calls to Action; see also Maclean’s Global Issues: Our Insights, “Commission offers 94 ways to redress ‘Cultural genocide’ ”, Maclean’s, June 2, 2015: online <macleans.ca>; Robert Benzie, “Premiers vow to implement Truth and Reconciliation Commission recommendations”, The Toronto Star, July 15, 2015: online: <thestar.com> (Benzie_thestar), and APTN: National News “Read the 94 recommendations here”, APTN News, June 2, 2015: online<aptn.ca>).
+They are arranged in 20 subheadings: child-welfare, education, language and culture, health, justice and equity for Aboriginal peoples in the legal system, church apologies and reconciliation, missing children and burial information, National Centre for Truth and Reconciliation, Commemoration and replacement of the Oath of Citizenship to include the observance of treaties with Aboriginal peoples as a part of those duties a new citizen will fulfill (Calls to Action; see also Maclean’s Global Issues: Our Insights, “Commission offers 94 ways to redress ‘Cultural genocide’ ”, Maclean’s, June 2, 2015: online <macleans.ca>; Robert Benzie, “Premiers vow to implement Truth and Reconciliation Commission recommendations”, The Toronto Star, July 15, 2015: online: <thestar.com> (Benzie_thestar), and APTN: National News “Read the 94 calls to action here”, APTN News, June 2, 2015: online<aptn.ca>).

 To whom are the 94 recommendations directed?